Gagniuc/World-smallest-js-chart-v1.0/README.md

 ```
 <kbd><img src="https://github.com/Gagniuc/World-smallest-js-chart-v1.0/blob/main/img/shortest_chart.png?raw=true"></kbd>

+How does it work?
 The Chart function contains a loop that makes a number of iterations (i) equal to the number of terms present in the number sequence (s).
-Inside the main loop, the coordinates
-above the canvas object are calculated based on the maximum value, namely according to the value found in the mx variable.
+Inside the main loop, the coordinates above the canvas object are calculated based on the maximum value, namely according to the value found in the mx variable.
 Thus, the y-axis is represented by the height (h) of the canvas object divided by the value in the mx variable (h/mx), and the result is multiplied by the current value in the number sequence (s[i]).
-To position the zero values at the bottom of the chart, the y-axis is reversed by subtracting the result (the y value) from the height (h) of the canvas
+To position the zero values at the bottom of the chart, the y-axis is reversed by subtracting the result (the y value) from the height (h) of the canvas object:
-object:

 <img src="https://github.com/Gagniuc/World-smallest-chart/blob/main/img/x.png?raw=true" height="100">